Fraud Blocker

 Benefits for Homeowners and Investors

 Dual occupancy homes offer a unique value proposition.
 For homeowners, they can offer additional space for growing families or the opportunity to generate rental income from one of the dwellings while residing in the other.
 Investors find dual occupancy homes attractive due to the potential for higher rental yields and property value growth.
-These properties can offer dual income streams — renting out both dwellings can significantly enhance investment returns.
+These properties can offer dual income streams — renting out both dwellings can significantly enhance development outcomes.

 Types of Dual Occupancy Homes